HarshitDawar55/Apache-Webserver/README.md

 Apache-Webserver
 =========

-This role is used to configure the apache webserver with a test php file which will show the IPAddress of the host machine.
+This Ansible role is used to configure the apache webserver with a test php file which will show the IPAddress of the host machine.

 Requirements
 ------------